 You may be compensated for the following:

-- Rehabilitation expenses – Many accidents involving trucks and other large vehicles lead to debilitating injuries which require rehabilitation.
-Rehabilitation does not just include medical rehabilitation, but also covers vocational rehabilitation so if you are unable to work as a result of your injuries, you may be compensated for job retraining.
+Many accidents involving trucks and other large vehicles lead to debilitating injuries that require rehabilitation.
+Rehabilitation does not just include medical rehabilitation but also covers vocational rehabilitation so if you are unable to work as a result of your injuries, you may be compensated for job retraining.

 You are also entitled to receive compensation for all out of pocket expenses related to your accident such as costs associated with traveling to and from appointments, covering additional childcare.
 However, if you have been injured in an accident involving a truck or other commercial vehicle it is not wise to wait.
 In Pennsylvania, you have two years to file a case for a personal injury such as one resulting from a truck accident.